kamil-alekber/wordle_cli/README.md

-The is a cli version of [wordle](https://www.nytimes.com/games/wordle/index.html) written in go.
+The is a cli version of [wordle](https://www.nytimes.com/games/wordle/index.html) written in [golang](https://go.dev).
-I did it just to brush up my knowledge of golang.
+I did it just to brush up my knowledge of the language.

 Hope you enjoy it!